jackmidoglover/week-4-game/README.md

 The game is made with simple jQuery.
 A game start function pushes values to the global variables, a game restart function regenerates those values, and the gameplay itself is contained within a simple if-else conditional that checks whether the players score equals the target number.
 When this condition is met, the player wins.
 If the player's score exceeds the goal number, the else statement registers a player loss.

+## Goals of Designing the Game
+The primary goal in designing this game was to create variables that would generate a random number within a range, then append that value to as a data attribute to a corresponding element on the DOM.
+An additional goal for designing this game was to make use of the setTimeout function to allow users to view their score side by side with the goal number before the game was reset.

+## Future Goals
+Future goals for the game include sound effects for clicking the crystals, and maybe pleasant background music.
+Additional mobile responsiveness could be added.
+Currently, though rare, sometimes two different crystal elements will generate the same random number.
+Creating a solution so that the crystals are never the same number is a great way to contribute to the project.

+## Contributers
+jackmidoglover
+Feel free to message me on gitHub.